 The Board has standing committees for Audit, Corporate Governance, Finance, Nuclear Review, Organization and Compensation and Public Policy and Responsibility.
 The Board committees act in an advisory capacity to the full Board, except that the Organization and Compensation Committee has direct responsibility for the CEO's goals, performance and compensation along with compensation of other executives, and the Audit Committee has direct responsibility for appointing, replacing, compensating and overseeing the independent registered public accounting firm.
 Each committee has adopted a charter that clearly establishes the committee's respective roles and responsibilities.
 In addition, each committee has authority to retain independent outside professional advisors or experts as it deems advisable or necessary, including the sole authority to retain and terminate any such advisors, to carry out its duties.
-The Board has determined that each member of the Audit, Corporate Governance, and Organization and Compensation Committees is independent under our categorical standards and that each member of the Audit Committee meets the independence requirements under the SEC rules and NYSE listing standards applicable to audit committee members.
+The Board has determined that each member of the Audit, Corporate

+Governance, and Organization and Compensation Committees is independent under our categorical standards and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment.
+The Board has determined that each member of the Audit Committee meets the independence requirements under the SEC rules and NYSE listing standards applicable to audit committee members.
 The Board has also determined that each member of the Organization and Compensation Committee meets the independence requirements under the SEC rules and NYSE listing standards applicable to compensation committee members.

-Election of the Chairman and the CEO: Presiding Director
+Election of the Chairman and the CEO; Lead Independent Director

 Our Bylaws currently provide that the Chairman may simultaneously serve as the CEO of the Company and shall preside at all meetings of the Board.
-In addition, the Board may elect an independent director as Presiding Director.
+In addition, the Board may elect an independent director as Lead Independent Director.